hsingh17/Spendings-Tracker/README.md

   - user and spendings
 - test from scratch
 - add sitemap stuff https://stackoverflow.com/a/62976735
-- possible cutover to cognito(?)
-- create aws architecutre and deploy
+- create aws architecture and deploy
 ## Known issues